mmlreed/CosmoTadpole/README.md

 A landscape evolution model with cosmogenic nuclide conservation based on Ferrier and Perron (2020).
 This is a distant fork of the Tadpole landscape evolution model (Perron et al., 2008; 2009; 2012; Richardson et al. 2020a; 2020b).
 This model code was used in Reed et al. (2023, in prep).

 The 2D, MATLAB-based model computes transient changes in topography, soil thickness, soil mineral concentrations, and soil cosmogenic nuclide concentrations stemming changes in rock uplift rate ("tectonic") or hillslope process efficiencies ("climatic").
-The model runs in GNU Octave with TCN profile tracking turned off and uniform production rates turned off (no usage of pchip interpolants).
+The model runs in GNU Octave with TCN profile tracking turned off.

 Load initial conditions, parameters, production rate pchip interpolants from steady_state_U_50mmkyr-1.mat.